 When betting on cup games the difference between these two bet types can be crucial.
 They both have their uses, but there are some scenarios that make one much better value than the other.
 Find out when you should take either option in this article.

-If you always use the same bookmaker for all of your bets then you have a profit leak that you need to plug asap.
+If you always use the same bookmaker for all of your bets then you may not be walking away with as many net wins as you potentially could.
 Odds can vary a surprising amount from one bookmaker to another, so it's important to get as close to the best price as you can to maximise any winnings.

 This old football betting game may be less prominent than it once was, but the age of the internet has given it new life.
 For very small stakes there are some huge prizes on offer for the winner, so a football jackpot is worth your consideration.